vamsys/vagrantCi/README.md

     - `nodes`       : node json files

 ### References
 * Community cookbooks Java & Jenkins are used for installation.
+Thanks to the providers.